UPDATED: Salt trucks slide; salt supplies low; crashes reported; Stay home!

 A city of Janesville truck hit a light pole on Myra Avenue on the northwest side, police reported.

-Three or four Rock County salters went off the road Thursday morning, with two of them needing a tow truck to get out, said county Director of Public Works Duane Jorgenson.
+Three or four Rock County salters went off the road Thursday morning, with two of them needing tow trucks to get out, said county Director of Public Works Duane Jorgenson.

-Officials across the area warned residents to stay home if at all possible.
+Officials across the area warned residents to stay home if possible.
 More glazing is on the way.

-The National Weather Service at 9 a.m. predicted another tenth of an inch of freezing rain for Rock and Walworth counties by 6 p.m.
+The National Weather Service at 9 a.m. predicted another one-tenth inch of freezing rain for Rock and Walworth counties by 6 p.m.

 "Some roads in the more rural areas of the county are totally covered with ice and are impassable," the Green County Sheriff's Office announced at 11:30 a.m.
 "There have been dozens of slide offs as well as vehicles stuck in the traveled portions of the roadways until salt crews have arrived to treat the pavement."